 - Access to a range of tuition, mentorship and evidence-based learning materials.

-- A structured approach – as far as possible.
-This is difficult in all nursing settings, where you often have to expect the unexpected, but having a plan which you can be flexible with will be beneficial to the student and the employer.
+- A structured approach (as much as possible).
+This can be difficult in all nursing settings as you often have to expect the unexpected but having a plan in place which you can be flexible with, will be beneficial to the student and the employer.

 Courage to be flexible and to try something different

-- Exposure to a range of innovative and different ways of working will enhance the learning experience for students and better equip them for the unpredictability of patient care, and any changes to the approaches used in nursing.
+- Exposing students to a range of innovative and different ways of working not only enhances their learning experience but also helps to equip them for the unpredictability of patient care, and any changes to the approaches used in nursing.

 - Using personalised learning support that is tailored to the student’s skills and experience, rather than a ‘cookie cutter’ approach to learning.
-Enabling access for students to their own space, post tray and learning plan helps them feel valued.
+Enabling students access to their own space, post tray and learning plan helps them feel valued.

-- Flexibility to allow the student to work around their needs and to change the approach if it’s not working.
+- Flexibility that allows students to work around their needs and to change the approach if it’s not working.